 Multilingual, trained and emergency-dispatch certified assistance coordinators are available to help 24 hours a day, 365 days a year with one-touch access through the free app.
 For stays longer than 90 days, like overseas sabbaticals, members can pay an additional fee for the expatriate program service.

-Many insurance companies now include vision benefits at no added cost as part of plans.
-This could include options like a no-cost eye exam and discounts on glasses or contact lenses from top optical retailers.
-For example, Priority Health partners with EyeMed.
-Check with your health insurance provider and inquire about benefits to help your employees save money on seeing clearly.
+Good hearing is an important factor in workplace health.
+Your business may want to include hearing benefits in your business health plans.
+This could cover options like discounts on hearing exams and high-quality hearing aids.
+For example, Priority Health partners with TruHearing.
+Check with your health insurance provider and inquire about benefits to help your employees save money on hearing clearly.

 Additional, customized benefit options

-Along with this list of the most common added benefits to a health plan, your employees may be interested in dental benefits, customized wellness programs, on-site care management for chronic conditions like diabetes and more.
+Along with this list, your employees may be interested in vision benefits, dental benefits, customized wellness programs, on-site care management for chronic conditions like diabetes and more.
 Priority Health offers many custom options to address each company’s needs for a healthier workforce to help mitigate the rising cost of care while offering more benefits with more services — whatever they may be.

-Learn more about Priority Health plans for both large and small businesses, including COVID-19 resources and a helpful e-guide, here.
+Learn more about Priority Health plans for both large and small businesses here.